Family and New Life Center Support Services

 Counseling is provided by social workers, psychologists and Psychiatric Clinical Nurse Specialists to meet the needs of families in crisis.

-New support groups, facilitated by certified social Workers, are being formed at Winthrop-University Hospital as a result of an overwhelming community need.
+New support groups, facilitated by certified social Workers, are being formed at NYU Winthrop Hospital as a result of an overwhelming community need.

-For more information call Winthrop’s Women's Health Services at 1-888-53-WOMEN
+For more information call NYU Winthrop’s Women's Health Services at 1-888-53-WOMEN